chowvb/FPL_analysis/README.md

   - fbref_data/team_data : Contains different .csv files for different stats that can be used (creativity, defense, goalkeeping, passing, shooting, etc,)
   - fbref_data/player_data : Contains the same data as team_data but for individual players rather than teams (NOTE - The function that scrapes the data off fbref is still not operational due to fbrefs anti-bot check, which causes the script to fail.)

-Using FBref as a source of football data should be able to enhance decision making when changing players during the FPL season, as FBref contains more indepth performance statistics that the FPL endpoint doesn't provide.

 ## FPL Analysis
 Using FBref as a source of football data should be able to enhance decision making when changing players during the FPL season, as FBref contains more indepth performance statistics that the FPL endpoint doesn't provide.